-Mathematics is widely regarded as an exacting academic subject, showing that the successful student is intelligent and capable of abstract thought.
+Mathematics is widely regarded as an exacting academic subject, showing that the successful student is intelligent and capable of abstract thought and problem solving.
 It teaches the skills of thinking logically and independently, developing valuable transferable skills.
 Mathematics is challenging and rewarding and significantly increases the opportunities to access competitive university courses and the highest earning jobs.